All posts by admin

 • Clear navigation and UX – user experience factors

-• Updating the website frequently – this is one of the most important things that can be done
+• Above all, updating the website frequently is one of the most important things you can do.

 • Responsive design – mobile-friendly